- Download our Moving to Argentina Guide (PDF)

 Nationals on a list of countries with a visa-waiver programme with Argentina do not need to apply for a tourist visa.
 They get a 90-day tourist visa stamped into their passport upon arrival.
-These include nationals of Canada, the United Kingdom, Australia and South Africa.
+These include nationals of Canada, the USA, Australia and South Africa.
 Expats should ensure that they have at least six months before their passport expires and at least one clear page where the visa can be stamped.

+Additionally, nationals from a select few countries, including Bolivia, Brazil, Chile, Colombia, Venezuela, Paraguay, Peru, Uruguay and Ecuador can enter Argentina with just their national ID and remain in the country for up to 90 days.
 All other foreign nationals are required to apply for a tourist visa from their Argentinian consulate or embassy before travelling to the country.
 It is advisable to allow 30 days for this process.